-The 2010/11 year, and the years subsequent to this will be extremely challenging for local government across the country.
+The year 2010/11, and the following years will be extremely challenging for local government across the country.
 The economic downturn has meant the public purse is being squeezed like never before and this situation is not likely to get any better in the short to medium term.
-As a Council we have a duty to all our citizens to maintain and improve the quality of our service delivery, whilst at the same time seeking to make efficiency savings to ensure we improve the value for money we get from our diminishing resources.
+As a Council we have a duty to all our residents to maintain and improve the quality of our service delivery, whilst at the same time seeking to make efficiency savings to ensure we improve the value for money we get from our diminishing resources.
 This has already involved us having to make some very tough decisions and yet more will have to be taken over the coming months and years.
-However by remaining focussed on our priorities as expressed in this plan and the Sustainable Community Strategy we can ensure we use our resources appropriately and work smarter to deliver the outcomes the people of Walsall deserve.
+By remaining focussed on our priorities as expressed in this plan and the Sustainable Community Strategy (SCS) we can ensure we use our resources appropriately and work smarter to deliver the outcomes the people of Walsall deserve.